Fulbright Foreign Student Fellowship (Master’s Level Award)

 - Possess either a four-year bachelor’s degree; or, if the bachelor’s degree was of fewer than four years duration, then a master's degree is also required, such that the total number of years of formal education equals at least 16.
 Students with a three-year bachelor's degree who have completed only the first year of a two-year master's degree program, and master's degree students who have cleared all exams but still need to fulfill other university-mandated degree requirements are ineligible to apply.
 Similarly, students who have two or more two-year/three-year bachelor’s degree but no master’s degree are ineligible to apply for the Fulbright program.
 After nomination by the Commission, the nominee is expected to achieve a PBT TOEFL score (or equivalent) of at least 580 and take the GRE General Exam.
 Test vouchers for standardized tests will be provided for all nominees.
 Nominees will be required to take the tests soon after the nomination in order to ensure that test scores can be sent to the US.

-- Work requirement: Applicants must have at least three years (for men) or one year (for women) of post-bachelor’s degree, full-time, professional work experience in an area directly relevant to the applicant’s chosen field of study as of the application filing deadline date.
+- Work requirement: Applicants must have at least three years (for men) or two year (for women) of post-bachelor’s degree, full-time, professional work experience in an area directly relevant to the applicant’s chosen field of study as of the application filing deadline date.
 This experience must be documented by letters (or attested copies) from employer (s) that verify applicant’s position (s) and years of employment.
 Even if you worked at several organizations, you are eligible to apply as long as your work experience at those organizations adds up to the minimum work-duration requirement.

 - Be in excellent health, as evidenced by a letter from a medical doctor.

 - Be eligible for a non-immigrant J-1 U.S. visa, and not already in possession or in the process of obtaining a U.S. immigrant visa (“green card”).